-The Lucy Hayes First Spouse Gold Coin represented the twentieth overall release within the series of 24 karat gold coins honoring the First Ladies.
+The Lucy Hayes First Spouse Gold Coin (Buy on eBay) represented the twentieth overall release within the series of 24 karat gold coins honoring the First Ladies.
 Significantly, the uncirculated version of the coin sold out at an extremely low mintage level, capturing the attention of collectors.

 Lucy Hayes was the spouse of the 19th President of the United States, Rutherford B. Hayes.
 She served as the First Lady from 1877 to 1881, a period which included her silver wedding anniversary.
 She is often noted as an advocate of the temperance movement and banned alcohol in the White House during her husband’s Presidency.